7:30 AM Registration Opens

 - 3) How to recognize the symptoms of summer decline of both bentgrass and Poa annua

-3. Insect Walk (2 MDARD pest. recert credits; .20 GCSAA Education pts) limited to 40 registrants
+3. Insect Walk (2 MDARD pest. recert credits; .20 GCSAA Education pts) Registration is Full

 Proper insect management demands proper identification of damage and the insect.
 Join MSU entomologist Dr. David Smitley for an insect diagnostics walking tour of the MSU campus.
 During the tour various ornamental and turfgrass insect damage symptoms will be observed and cultural and insecticide management options will be discussed.